wswager/evergreen_housing/README.md

 * Homes with square footages greater than 4,000 - 3.21% of total data
 ***
 # Fit to Model and Refine Data
-## Remove Additional Fields
+## Explore Removal of Additional Fields
-* Remove additional columns based on lack of statistical significance (P-vlaue)
+* Columns based on lack of statistical significance (P-vlaue): Grade, Condition

-Example: Grade, Condition
+Conclusion: Changes discarded due to R-squared and Root Mean Squared Error decreasing, indicating a worsening of fit.

-* Remove additional columns based on excessive correlation (multicollinearity)
+* Columns based on excessive correlation (multicollinearity): Floors

-Floors
+Conclusion: Changes discarded due to R-squared and Root Mean Squared Error decreasing, indicating a worsening of fit.

 ## Define and Drop Additional Outliers
 * Define and drop additional outliers identified after modeling disrupting the model accuracy

 Homes priced higher than $1,000,000.00 - 3.24% of total data

+Conclusion: R-squared decreased

 ***
 # Final Model